At the Coquille Watershed Association, our staff is our most valuable resource…

 Anna holds a BS in Natural Resources, with a concentration in Integrated Ecological Repair (Restoration Ecology), from Oregon State University.
 She spent three years as a College of Forestry Research Assistant working on various riparian projects throughout western Oregon.
 She has also worked as a native plant specialist at a nursery within the Willamette Valley and has experience as a sustainable landscaper.
 Outside of work Anna enjoys traveling and backpacking, spending time with family and pets, waterfall hunting, foraging plants and mushrooms, and all things relating to plants (i.e., propagating, growing, studying, art, reading, eating, etc.).

-Ryan Motley – Restoration Project Manager
+Emily Kolkemo – Restoration Project Manager

 rmotley@coquillewatershed.org